 — MWC Softball (@MWCsoftball) March 12, 2017

 Notre Dame had a tough day with two losses by one run.
 Both games came at Georgia Tech and went to nine innings.
-Georgia Tech won the first game 8-7 on a walk off solo shot by Colleen Darragh on just the third pitch of the nine inning.
+Georgia Tech won the first game 8-7 on a walk-off solo shot by Colleen Darragh on just the third pitch of the ninth inning.
 The Yellow Jackets were able to win the second game 9-8 thanks to two straight passed balls with Karissa Arnold scoring the decisive run.

 Both North Texas and Marshall got off to 2-0 starts in Conference USA play.
 NT defeated UTEP in a doubleheader while Marshall did the same versus UT-San Antonio.